gchaperon/alexnet/README.md

 * Optimizer changed, [other
   user](https://github.com/dansuh17/alexnet-pytorch/blob/8aeaedd79a462b79d5d483d6774e344ca1738570/model.py#L142)
   also saw poor performance using `optim.SGD`.
-I even implemented the actual optimizer step described in the paper, since it's a little bit different that pytorch's algortihm, but saw no improvemente.
-I kept Adam optim and used the "standard" learn rate for adam 1e-3, but still lowered it on plateau.
+I even implemented the actual optimizer step described in the paper, since it's a little bit different than pytorch's algortihm, but I saw no improvement.
+I kept Adam optim and used a learn rate of 1e-4, and also lowered it on plateau.